A Curriculum Learning Approach to Reinforcement Learning: Leveraging RAG for Multimodal Question Answering: Methodology

+\end{footnotesize} \end{mdframed} It is important to note that during the SFT of the Llama model, the answer is not provided.

 In addition, for the integrated auxiliary search tools such as image search and web search, the model needs to acquire the ability to invoke these tools.
 Specifically, we leverage more powerful models (such as GPT-4.1) to generate explicit CoT outputs for tool usage, and use these data to fine-tune the Llama Vision model.
 This enables the model to, given an image and a question, recognize what knowledge it lacks and determine which search tool to use and what search query to issue.
 Concretely, if the model needs to use image search, it should output the coordinates of the relevant sub-region of the original image; if web search is required, it should output one or more text queries.
 Our experiments show that the use of image search is not effective, and this will be discussed in detail in subsequent sections.
 For the additional knowledge retrieved via search, we concatenate it with the original question to help the model generate the final answer.
+We use the following prompt to generate querys: \begin{mdframed}[linewidth=1pt,skipabove=10pt,skipbelow=10pt] \begin{footnotesize}